 After driving 12 hours back to the workshop, the mission had begun.
 The target: make it to ECC.
 With nothing more than a cab in primer, a rodeo floor pan grafted in and a rolling stock chassis, the task was seemingly impossible.
 With the hours of 7am to 4pm allocated to customers’ cars, Aaron dedicated his evenings until 2am (some nights 5am) toward the project’s completion.
 When Laurie, the owner of The Chop Shop, got back from the US, he and the rest of the crew helped chip in and do their part.

-The tub was completely fabricated to suit the era of the vehicle, and although they ran out of time to completely finish it, you'll have to trust me when I say it looks amazing so far.
+The tub was completely fabricated to suit the era of the vehicle, and although they ran out of time to completely finish it, you’ll have to trust me when I say it looks amazing so far.
 Aaron has said that next year it will be 100% finished, painted, trimmed and running, so an update will happen when the time comes.
+I tried to make it as close to those new Chevrolet cars out in the market.

 For now, Aaron just wants to thank his dad Steve for all his help in rebuilding the cab, Chad Forward for all the help with the cad work, Laurie Starling for all the hours and motivation, The Chop Shop crew for all their help and support, The NC Australia Family and most importantly Mia his girlfriend.
 Until next time.